Dead Salary Cap Hits: 10 Biggest in NFL History

 From the moment Rodgers signed a new deal before in March 2022, it seemed possible the Packers would incur a dead cap hit at some point during the three-year, $150-million deal.

-All of Rodgers’ dead cap hit will come in 2023, accounting for approximately 18% of the Packers’ salary cap.
-He’ll have a cap hit of $15.79 million with the Jets in 2023, which doesn’t rank in the top 10 quarterback cap hits for 2023.
+All of Rodgers’ dead cap hit came in 2023, accounting for approximately 18% of the Packers’ salary cap.

 Dead Money: $40.53 million

-In ending the Ryan era after 14 seasons, the Falcons ate the largest dead-cap hit in NFL history, all of which is on the books for 2022.
+In ending the Ryan era after 14 seasons, the Falcons ate (at the time) the biggest dead-cap hit in NFL history, all of which was on the books for 2022.

 1. Russell Wilson